Saint Charles Lwanga University of Sarh

 Saint Charles Lwanga University of Sarh is a university located in Sarh, Chad.

-It was an initiative of the Association of Former Students of Charles Lwanga High School in Sarh and was established under decree No. 704/PR/PM/MESRI/SEESRI/SG/DGSRI/DES/2017.
+Established in 2018, it was an initiative of the Association of Former Students of Charles Lwanga High School in Sarh.
 Its program follows the LMD (Licence, Master, Doctorate) system and focuses on: economic sciences and management sciences, electrical engineering and computer engineering.

 Location

 The university is located in Sarh in the south of the country, which is the third most populated city in Chad.